-Lucy Jackson (Joint Head Teacher)
+Lucy Jackson (Headteacher)

 I have been part of the Hampton Lucy family since 2003.
 I joined the school as the year three and year four teacher, after 5 years teaching in Worcestershire.
 I have since had the opportunity to teach throughout the school in every class.
 This valuable experience has given me the understanding of the development of the whole child from building the foundations in Nursery and Reception to preparing our year six children for the next stage of their life.

 I have always wanted to be part of leadership, with my main goal to become a Headteacher.
 The support and guidance I have received in my time at Hampton Lucy has seen my role develop from KS lead, to Assistant Headteacher and now joint Headteacher.
 As a school leader, I wish to secure the school for the future, building on our excellent practise and Christian values and ethos.

 I have worked in the Commercial Vehicle sector for more than 35 years.
 My Daughter attended Hampton Lucy School for six years leaving for high school in 2023.
 I have been a parent Governor since December 2016 and became the new Chair three years ago.
 I helped the school develop its presence on Facebook, and taken a lead role with budgets and finance since November 2019.

 As a parent, I’m proud to be a Governor at such a great school.
 My aim to help our school continue to achieve great Ofsted & Siam results and also give something back to society through the School.